 ViggoDifference - How We Calculate Our CO₂ Savings

-We have an updated blogpost with more truthful calculations, you can find it here HERE
+We have an updated blogpost with calculations based on newer data - you can find it here HERE.

 Here at Viggo, we are often asked a couple of questions: